chanduusc/prismacloud-demo/README.md

 __**Please pay attention to docker file where apt is used against best practices**__
 ![APT warning ](apt-alert.png)
+## Cloud Workload Protection:
+### CD phase (Persona: Developer/Devops)
+1. Github actions trigger build and deploy jobs in EKS,GKE and AKS.
+2. Prisma Cloud image scan is inserted as part of github actions.
+3. Policies for vulnerabilites (or compliance) can be set from Prisma Cloud.
+4. Prisma Cloud will scan the image and fail the CD job hence the non-approved images are not pushed to registries.
+### CD phase (Persona: Security team)
+1. Sets the polices related to images being build on day to day basis.
 # Work in progress

 Needs the below secrets to be configured in your Github